gran4/gran4/README.md

 ## Grant Hur | Python Developer | AI Enthusiast

-Hi there! 👋 I'm Grant Hur, a Python developer with a passion for AI and seeking internship opportunities(for next summer).
-I'm currently working on an innovative stock bot called [AI-InvestiBot](https://github.com/gran4/Stock-Bot-Predicter-AI) to predict stock movements, automatically trade stock, manage risk, and optimize your stock portfolio.
+Hi there! 👋 I'm Grant Hur, a Python developer with a passion for AI.
+Right now, I'm focused on ASDRP and improving my personal website.

-### 🤝 Seeking exciting summer internship opportunities in the Silicon Valley area
+### 🤝 Let's connect

 <br>

 <details open>
-<summary><strong>📬 Let's get in touch</strong></summary>
+<summary><strong>📬 Connect</strong></summary>
 <a href="https://www.linkedin.com/in/grant-hur-68a71a26a/">
     <img src="https://img.shields.io/badge/-Linkedin-blue?style=flat-square&logo=linkedin">
 </a>